grafana/grafana/docs/sources/dashboards/create-manage-playlists/index.md

 ### Start a playlist

-You can start a playlist in six different view modes.
+You can start a playlist in four different view modes.
 View modes determine how the menus and navigation bar appear on the dashboards as well as how panels are sized.

 1. Click **Dashboards** in the main menu.
 1. Click **Playlists**.